top of page

 Ms Human Nutrition

-My career spans high-level restaurants here and internationally, a stint on MasterChef Professionals, and hands-on experience in organic market gardens.
+My career spans high-level restaurants here and internationally, a stint on MasterChef The Professionals and hands-on experience in organic market gardens.

 As a mum of two boys, this is a personal project for me.

-I’m bringing all my experience together to teach & prepare the next generation for sustainable food systems inspiring them to grow, cook, and fuel their bodies with knowledge and confidence.
+I’m bringing all my experience together to teach and prepare the next generation for sustainable food systems inspiring them to grow, cook and fuel their bodies with knowledge and confidence.

 The Nutrition Kitchen was born from this mission.